-The concept energy vulnerability has recently emerged in the studies on energy poverty.
+The term energy vulnerability has recently emerged in the studies on energy poverty.
 The specific approach maintains that accepting the changeable nature of the phenomenon regarding space, time and its adjacent conditions will allow us to integrate energy poverty into a wider field of study.
-Thus, the best possible analysis of the factors that aggravate the households' energy problems and their implications can be achieved15, 16.
-The concept of energy vulnerability springs from the definition of the vulnerable consumer which suggests the financially weak household consumer17.
+Thus, the best possible analysis of the factors that aggravate the households' energy problems and their implications can be achieved^{15,16}.
+The term of energy vulnerability springs from the definition of the vulnerable consumer which suggests the financially weak household consumer17.
 It is strongly connected to the inability to increase energy efficiency in